-I love me a good smoothie.
+I love me a good fertility boosting smoothie.
 Throwing a bunch of healthy goodness into a blender and watching it magically transform at the touch of a button into a delectable potion of vitamins and minerals is pretty special, indeed.
+When it can help your fertility, that’s even better!

 I started drinking smoothies on a regular basis about 5 years ago.
 This was before I even started trying to conceive!!
 Specifically, I started drinking “green” smoothies, where one of the ingredients was a serving of some sort of leafy green vegetable.
 I was starting to become more interested in nutrition and learned that leafy green vegetables were a must-have in any healthy diet.
 I wanted creative ways to get my daily allowance of leafy greens and found that drinking them was just as beneficial – and sometimes more fun – than eating them!